TreyVigus/ChessClient/readme.md

 ## About
-This provides a user interface to play against a chess bot.
-The bot runs the minimax algorithm in a web worker.
+This provides a user interface to play against a chess bot that runs the minimax algorithm in a web worker.
+This was written to improve my TypeScript skills, so custom implementations have been favored over external dependencies in many cases.
+Since the chess game tree is so large, clean-code best practices have been violated in favor of performance optimizations.

+The bot implements alpha-beta pruning, a transposition table, and a simple move-ordering heuristic: captures have the highest priority, followed by forward moves, and then backward moves.
 ## Running
 **npm run start**
 - This starts nodemon, which will watch for changes to files (see nodemon.json).